orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [x] Refer (low key) to the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
 - [ ] Think about upgrades - this is more vulnerable than most Sandstorm apps.
     * I can't make them upgrade.
 I have to be on top of building upgrades though!
 Make sure it's easy for me to build.
+    * Maybe tell them to stop using it if they don't hear from me.
 - [x] What about "deleted" data in the browser UI?
 Does that use a browser cache that auto expires? or does ntfy handle the deletion?
     * If ntfy handles it, we're in trouble.
 Need to inform user I guess.
 Or, just axe the whole "test notifications" thing.
     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.